Introduce yourself. What is your name and where are you from?

 I wouldn’t be the artist I am today without Meek Hall!
-I came into the department with a passion for art, but did not have much confidence in my work.
+I came into the department with a passion for art but did not have much confidence in my work.
 Being surrounded by fellow artists and amazing professors, I’ve been pushed to feel more pride in my work and that confidence has taught me to create things that I love instead of making to impress others.

 Which professors mentored/inspired you the most?

 Each professor I’ve had has taught me invaluable lessons and new skills.
-Ginny has been an amazing advisor and has confidence in me that motivates me to work harder.
+Ginny has been an amazing advisor and has confidence in me which motivates me to work harder.
 Tyler has always helped me focus on the professional industry and what will come after school.
-Lauren has introduced me to a love for printmaking, and has given me creative freedom to work on projects that I’m proud to have in my portfolio.
+Lauren has introduced me to a love for printmaking and has given me creative freedom to work on projects that I’m proud to have in my portfolio.

 What was your favorite class during your years here?

-In general I have loved all my design classes, but my favorite has to be a tie between Lauren’s printmaking classes and Jackson’s painting class.
+In general, I have loved all my design classes, but my favorite has to be a tie between Lauren’s printmaking classes and Jackson’s painting class.